Updated: Sep 8

 Startled, he pees the bed.
 The urine keeps flowing, as if his bladder is infinite.
 The warmth feels comforting for an instant.
 The stomach lets go.
-He convulses violently, and vomits all over himself and the unmoving shape of her tiny body, curled up against him like a foetus.
+He convulses violently, and vomits all over himself and the unmoving shape of her tiny body, curled up against his drenched lower body.

 Gollum wakes from the familiar nightmare which hasn’t recurred for years.
 He used to have it so often that after a while, he could no longer tell what was dream and what had actually happened on that fateful afternoon.
 Gradually, the dream had stopped, and then was forgotten, perhaps.
 In any case, its absence has been taken for granted, until now.

-His heart is sending shock waves of sharp pain up his temples with every frantic contraction.
+His heart sends shock waves of sharp pain up his temples with every frantic contraction.
 His underwear and the military blanket serving as mattress are soaked.